Animal bites and scratches, even minor ones, can sometimes lead to complications.

 Some bites, especially from cats, can get infected by bacteria from the animal's

-disease, a bacterial infection, can develop from a cat scratch (usually from a
+a bacterial infection, can develop from a cat scratch (usually from a kitten) even

-kitten) even if the scratch site doesn't look infected.
-Some animals — such
+if the scratch site doesn't look infected.
+Some animals — such as bats, raccoons,

 Kids whose tetanus shots are not up to date will need a shot (post-exposure tetanus